Medically reviewed by Dr. Tamara Neuhaus MD

 This is what happens in our bodies when our ovaries start ramping down production of the hormones that we’ve relied on since puberty to keep us in a state of equilibrium (okay, relative equilibrium).
 Every system in our bodies touched by those hormones starts scrambling to make up for the imbalance.
 Hot flashes, mood swings, insomnia, joint pain, migraines, depression, incontinence, loss of libido—these symptoms are all results of the scrambling.

 Think of perimenopause as puberty in reverse.
 In your teens, your ovaries were ramping up, flooding your body with sex hormones.
 If you remember that experience, it lasted a few years and involved a lot of peaks and valleys that were weathered gracefully by a few, but were a rocky road for most of us.
-Perimenopause, which also lasts for a few years, maybe just as erratic and is just as hard to predict; you won't know until you're in it.
+Perimenopause, which also lasts for a few years, can be just as erratic.

 Even though it's only your ovaries that are slowing down, there are sex hormone receptor sites all over your body—remember, team sport—so your brain, heart, liver, skin, and bones have to adjust when your ovaries start flagging.
 Your eyes, for example, are definitely not part of your reproductive system (unless you count love at first sight), and yet their tissues have estrogen receptors.
 So watery or itchy eyes can be a symptom of perimenopause.